 In some cases, a regular dental cleaning simply cannot remove enough of the tartar build-up that has settled on the surface of your teeth and in the pockets of your mouth, particularly if it has been quite a while since your last visit.
-This build up provides an ample breeding ground and food supply for harmful bacteria that can cause tooth decay and gum disease.
+This build-up provides an ample breeding ground and food supply for harmful bacteria that can cause tooth decay and gum disease.
 Additionally, an excessive amount of plaque on your gums can lead to bone loss, which may cause your teeth to become loose or even fall out.
 In cases where a regular cleaning simply isn’t enough, deep cleanings are typically recommended by your dentist.
 A deep cleaning can allow you to avoid gum disease and gingivitis, as well as tooth decay and loss.
 A deep cleaning is often the most effective defense against gum disease, which can wreak havoc on the bone structure that supports your teeth and inflammation of the gums themselves, both of which can be quite painful.

 What is the difference between Regular cleanings vs. Deep cleanings?

 A regular cleaning is typically recommended for patients who do not have exposed tooth roots or in cases where the structure of the tooth has not been compromised.
-Regular cleanings generally take only one appointment, and last around 30-60 minutes.
+Regular cleanings generally take only one appointment and last around 30-60 minutes.
 They are usually concerned with preventive dental care and healthy tooth maintenance.
-Though cleaning does take place during a deep cleaning, of course, the process is much more in depth and will also involve the planing of the root, in order to make it smooth.
+Though cleaning does take place during a deep cleaning, of course, the process is much more in-depth and will also involve the planing of the root, in order to make it smooth.
 A deep cleaning may also involve the removal of any remnants of teeth which be infected.
 While your dentist will still remove the tartar build up from your teeth and gum line, they will also perform other procedures to ensure your dental health remains good.
-Deep cleanings are considered a therapeutic procedure, and are designed as a treatment to help patients avoid periodontal disease, which can lead to major damage of the gums, as well as bone and tooth loss.
+Deep cleanings are considered a therapeutic procedure and are designed as a treatment to help patients avoid periodontal disease, which can lead to major damage to the gums, as well as bone and tooth loss.

 What can I expect during deep cleanings?

 A deep cleaning will require a series of appointments with your dentist, with each appointment usually only dealing with one particular quadrant of your mouth.
 For example, the first appointment might cover the top right quadrant, while the next appointment would involve the deep cleaning of the lower left quadrant of your mouth.
-This will all depend upon how much dental work you actually need, and is intended to keep you as comfortable as possible and allow you to avoid any intense soreness or discomfort following your appointment.
+This will all depend on how much dental work you actually need, and is intended to keep you as comfortable as possible and allow you to avoid any intense soreness or discomfort following your appointment.
 Your dentist will inform you of your specific treatment plan in advance.

 Typically, the first thing your dentist will do during a deep cleaning appointment is examine your mouth for any existing dental issues.
 After this, they will prepare your mouth for the deep cleaning.
-Deep cleaning your teeth will commonly include scaling to remove the build-up of tartar and bacteria on your teeth and gums, and planing to smooth exposed tooth roots.
-Usually you will not be able to tell the difference in the two procedures, as they can be done at the same time as your dentist performs the deep cleaning.
+Deep cleaning your teeth will commonly include scaling to remove the build-up of tartar and bacteria on your teeth and gums and planing to smooth exposed tooth roots.
+Usually, you will not be able to tell the difference in the two procedures, as they can be done at the same time as your dentist performs the deep cleaning.
 There are a number of tools your dentist may use during a deep cleaning appointment, including electric, sonic, or ultrasonic scalers, as well as hand scalers,

 In those cases where a good deal of scaling or root planing is involved, and the dentist feels that the patient may become sore or uncomfortable, they will use a local anesthetic to numb your mouth, ensuring you stay comfortable throughout the process.